broadinstitute/Tangram/README.md

 Tangram is a Python package, written in [PyTorch](https://pytorch.org/) and based on [scanpy](https://scanpy.readthedocs.io/en/stable/), for mapping single-cell (or single-nucleus) gene expression data onto spatial gene expression data.
 The single-cell dataset and the spatial dataset should be collected from the same anatomical region/tissue type, ideally from a biological replicate, and need to share a set of genes.
 Tangram aligns the single-cell data in space by fitting gene expression on the shared genes.

 Tangram has been tested on various types of transcriptomic data (10Xv3, Smart-seq2 and SHARE-seq for single cell data; MERFISH, Visium, Slide-seq, smFISH and STARmap as spatial data).
-In our [preprint](https://www.biorxiv.org/content/10.1101/2020.08.29.272831v1), we used Tangram to reveal spatial maps of cell types and gene expression at single cell resolution in adult mouse brain.
+In our [preprint](https://www.biorxiv.org/content/10.1101/2020.08.29.272831v1), we used Tangram to reveal spatial maps of cell types and gene expression at single cell resolution in the adult mouse brain.
 More recently, we have applied our method to different tissue types including human lung, human kidney developmental mouse brain and metastatic breast cancer.

 ***
 ## How to run Tangram